LukasWess/Github-Backdating-Tool/README.md

 # BotTheBuilder

-This tool how simple github backdating can be done.
+This tool shows how simple github backdating can be done.

 Its adding a new line to target.js every 15 seconds trough bot.js.
 The desired output to the target.js file can be edited in the bot.js file under the:

 ```